Subscribe to updates

 Summary

-The Children, Education and Families Policy Development and Scrutiny Committee is scheduled to meet on Wednesday 28 January 2026.
-The meeting's agenda includes a review of the Dedicated Schools Grant (DSG) for 2026/27, an update on the DSG deficit recovery plan, and the grant allocation for the Holiday Activities and Food Programme.
-Members will also scrutinise the draft budget for the Children, Education and Families portfolio for 2026/27, receive an annual update on the Youth Justice Service, and review the department's risk register.
+The Children, Education and Families Policy Development and Scrutiny Committee was scheduled to discuss the Dedicated Schools Grant (DSG) for the upcoming financial year, including an update on the deficit recovery plan.
+The committee was also set to review the draft budget for the Children, Education and Families portfolio for 2026/27, alongside an annual update on the Youth Justice Service.

 Update on Dedicated Schools Grant (DSG) Deficit Recovery Plan